tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * Since Matplotlib or Pandas and hvPlot-plotting APIs work the same way, is hvPlot reinventing the wheel by maintaining their visualization technology?

-  * **Answer:** No. HvPlot abstracts over Pandas or Matplotlib and inherits the objects and attributes already created by these technologies.
+  * **Answer:** No. HvPlot abstracts over Pandas or Matplotlib, and inherits the objects and attributes already created by these technologies.
 HvPlot leverages existing code rather than creating new code from scratch.

 Ask for any remaining questions before moving on.